-RFP: Vendor will report on the competitiveness of the State's compensation (salaries and wages) as viewed from local, regional and national perspectives.
+Vendor will report on the competitiveness of the State's compensation (salaries and wages) as viewed from local, regional and national perspectives.
 Vendor will partner with OSHR in the identification of benchmark job classifications that are most appropriate to use going forward for external market pricing and analysis.
 The State anticipates increasing the number of benchmark classifications used for market pricing from 30 to approximately 150 to 200 benchmarks.

 Current Status: This is the largest and most complex set of tasks in this entire project, and it accounts for more than 50% of the project budget.
-The State has included 30 finalized benchmarks in this report, Mercer is working on validating more benchmark jobs with an anticipated coverage of approximately 70% of agency positions, which is aligned with industry best practices.
+The State has included 30 finalized benchmarks in this report, and is working on validating many more, with an anticipated coverage of 70% of agency positions when the market update study is complete.
 Each job family is being studied holistically in order to ensure that job grade assignments facilitate meaningful career progressions.
 Following the conclusion of the Mercer labor market study, our plan is to continue to work with Agencies to further increase the number of benchmark jobs used in our data analytics.

-The State formalized a segmented market pricing methodology to provide firm market scopes through which compensation data can be reliably sourced, ensuring Agencies are competitively positioned for recruiting and retaining top talent.
-The State will continue to review and market-price benchmark jobs with input from Agencies.
+The State is formalizing a segmented market pricing methodology to provide firm market scopes through which compensation data can be reliably sourced, ensuring Agencies are competitively positioned for recruiting and retaining top talent.
+The State will continue to review and market- price benchmark jobs with input from Agencies.
 Mercer recommends that management of the job architecture and creation of new job classifications, when warranted, rests with OSHR.